A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation: Acknowledgements

 \section{Acknowledgements}

 The authors wish to thank Patrick Knupp of Sandia National Laboratories for providing us with the 3D test meshes.
-They benefited from many helpful conversations with Katerina Papoulia of Cornell University.
+They benefited from many helpful conversations with Katerina Papoulia of University of Waterloo.
+They also wish to thank the anonymous referees for their careful reading of the paper and for their helpful suggestions which strengthened it.